Volkswagen Golf GTI Review 2024

 Volkswagen Golf GTI 2024: Prices

-You'll need a little over £40,000 for the Golf GTI Clubsport, which sounds like quite a lot.
-But given the upgrades it offers over the standard car (and the ability to swallow that difference up with a keen finance deal) we reckon it's a worthwhile choice.
+You'll need close to £43,000 for the Golf GTI Clubsport, which sounds like quite a lot.
+But given the upgrades it offers over the standard car (and the ability to swallow that difference up with a keen finance deal) we reckon it's a worthwhile choice if you want a proper hot hatch.

 Volkswagen Golf GTI 2024: Running Costs

-The thoroughly-engineered 'EA888' 2.0-litre turbo motor powering the Golf GTI is notorious for being surprisingly frugal at a cruise, and that applies here.
+The thoroughly-engineered VW 'EA888' 2.0-litre turbo engine powering the Golf GTI is renowned for being surprisingly frugal at a cruise and that applies here.

-On the official numbers a DSG-equipped GTI will manage up to 38.7mpg on the combined cycle, which is among the best in the class.
+On the official numbers a DSG-equipped GTI will manage up to close to 40mpg on average, which is among the best in the class.
 Plumping for a manual reduces that by a hardly noticeable 0.5mpg.
-Impressively the Clubsport manages exactly the same official figures, but use that extra power and you'll see less economy overall.
+The Golf GTI Clubsport uses slightly more fuel but a claimed 37.4mpg is still not at all bad.

 Satisfaction Index